GRAVITATION

 An observer located on a star with this value of impact parameter would see its own star in the direction of the compact object.

-See the figure 3 for the plot of these 4 trajectories.
+See figure 3 above for the plot of these 4 trajectories.

 Note: eliminating the modulo \(2\pi\), the apparent maximum value of the deflection of the photon is \(\pi\).